ARM-software/acle/main/acle.md

 ### Selection

+The following rules shall be followed by all implementations:

+1. Implementation of
-The following rules shall be followed by all implementations.
-Implementation of the selection algorithm is platform dependent, where with platform means CPU/Vendor/OS as in the target triplet.
-The selection is permanent for the lifetime of the process.
-Only those versions could be considered where all dependent features are available.
+the selection algorithm is platform dependent, where with platform means CPU/Vendor/OS as in the target triplet.
+2. The selection is permanent for the lifetime of the process.
+3. Only those versions could be considered where all dependent features are available.

 Rules of version selection are in order:

-1. Select the most specific version else
+4. Select the most specific version else
-2. select the version with the highest priority else
+5. select the version with the highest priority else
-3. `"default"` shall be selected if no other versions are suitable.
+6. `"default"` shall be selected if no other versions are suitable.

 ## Weak linkage